The work in the running trades is very enjoyable but you'll need to build seniority to get the good shifts.

 Answered Aug 25, 2019

-What is the interview process like at Canadian National Railway?
+What is the promotion process like at Canadian National Railway?

 What questions did they ask during your interview at Canadian National Railway?